Listen to the universe

 - Hard – need broader stakeholder approval (these are things that usually affect other teams)

 - Implement Easy – Implement the easy ones as soon as possible.
 Send an update to everyone and start getting buy-in for the larger changes.

 - Implement Hard – Create a road map for the implementation of the hard ones.
 Complete implementation of the larger updates before the next Continuous Improvement Challenge so the team takes it seriously.

 - Repeat quarterly

 If you think your process is in need of significant streamlining you might want to do this exercise each month.
 Keep in mind that with the kick-off of your first Challenge you should make it clear that your team does not have to wait for the next meeting to submit suggestions.
 Ideally, you want to build this up to the point where everyone is comfortable submitting process improvement suggestions as they come to mind.
 Hence – continuous improvement.

-Quiet time, Zen Wednesdays, Study Halls, and the like are great tools to build cohesion and conduciveness.
+No-meetings Tuesdays, Quiet time, Zen Wednesdays, Study Halls, and the like are great tools to build cohesion and conduciveness.
 You can do half-day each week when only focus work should conspire.
 Or Zen Wednesdays when you do breathing exercises three times in the day, to break up the week.
 Study Halls are great to get help when you are stuck.

 One of my favorite quirky layers is a Matrix Day when everyone adds a Matrix (cascading green code) screensaver or wallpaper on their computers.

 Let your team decide on these and see what works best for your culture and group.
 This is a subtle layer that will help your team get closer if you already have good cohesion.
 This will further help things flow.